How To Take Beautiful Garden & Flower Photos

 And always always always be mindful of the horizon and/or horisontal or vertival lines if they are clearly visible in the photo.
 Make sure they follow the framing/out lines of the image.

-If you would like to get my free guide to my favourite flowers for a wild garden you can do so here!
+If you would like to learn more about how I create and capture my photos and get my free guide to my favourite flowers for a wild garden you can do so here!